 Because we’re passionate about spreading the benefits of Agile, we offer a number of ways to get you started.

 We run a free two-hour introductory workshop every second Friday afternoon.
-You can learn more about our Introduction to Agile methodology here.
+Learn more about our Introduction to Agile methodology.

 After a more in-depth grounding in Agile?
 Our two-day ICAgile-certified Agile Professional Foundation gives you a comprehensive introduction to Agile values, principles and practices.
 Find out about getting Agile Professional Foundation certification and learn how your not for profit can get free seats on the course.

 Maybe you’re already working in an Agile way, and want to take your practice to the next level.
 In this case, our Agile Accelerator team assessment gives you an independent Agile review and a step-by-step action plan for getting the most from Agile.

 Perhaps you’re about to start a new digital technology project?
 If so, our Agile Project kick-off kit will give you the tools, templates and tips you need for a successful kick-off workshop.
 While most organisations need to buy the kit, not for profits can email James for a free copy.

 There are lots of smart people working in not for profits.
 That means there’ll be plenty of other solutions for maximising the bang for your IT buck and we’d love to hear them.
-So please leave a comment below or contact James on +64 4 939 0062 or [email protected] if you’d like to share your ideas.
+So please contact James on +64 4 939 0062 or [email protected] if you’d like to share your ideas.